 There are, however, some surefire ways for fair guests to save more than a few bucks on admission tickets.
 I assure you I use every one of the strategies listed below as I’m now in possession of multiple paying kiddos at the gate:

-Purchase pre-Fair discount admission tickets – $15/all ages.
-These are available in person at the State Fair ticket office through August 23, 2023 (1741 Como Avenue).
-Tickets are also available participating Cub Foods locations, also through August 23, 2023.
+As we’ve noted, you can save money purchasing pre-Fair discount admission tickets – $17/all ages.
+You can choose to purchase these online or in person at the State Fair ticket office July 7 through August 20, 2025 (1741 Como Avenue, St Paul).
+Tickets are also available participating Cub Foods locations, also July 13 through August 20, 2025.
 Discounted ride & game tickets, and Blue Ribbon Bargain Books (coupon books for food and merchandise) are sold at these sites as well.
 Special note: the State Fair does not accept discount admission tickets to cover the cost of on-site parking.
-The charge to park this year is $20 (again, an increase this year), cash or credit at the gate.
+The charge to park this year remains $20, cash or credit at the gate.

 If possible, plan to come on one of the following Promotional Days of the fair to save a few dollars per ticket (which can quickly add up to significant dollars for families!):

-• Monday, August 28: Seniors Day – $13/seniors, others full price.
+- Monday, August 25: Seniors Day – $15/seniors, others full price.
 All day specials on ride tickets.
 Bring the grandparents!

-• Tuesday, August 29: Military Appreciation Day – $$13/active military, retired military and military veterans plus their spouses and kids.
+- Tuesday, August 26: Military Appreciation Day – $15/active military, retired military and military veterans plus their spouses and kids.
 Valid ID required.
 Early bird specials on ride tickets.

-• Wednesday, August 30: Kids Day – $13/kids, others full price, specials on ride tickets.
+- Wednesday, August 27: Kids Day – $15/kids, others full price, specials on ride tickets.

-• Thursday, August 31: Seniors Day – $13/seniors, others full price.
+- Thursday, August 28: Seniors Day – $15/seniors, others full price.
 Early bird specials on ride tickets.

-• Monday, September 4: Kids Day – $13/kids, others full price, specials on Kidway tickets.
+- Monday, September 1: Kids Day – $15/kids, others full price, specials on Kidway tickets.
 Grab these last chance deals on Labor Day.

 Vendors may also offer special day deals on these dates.